progrium/termshare/README.md

 # termshare

-Quick and easy terminal sharing getting quick help or pair sysadmin'ing.
+Quick and easy terminal sharing for getting quick help or pair sysadmin'ing.

 Share interactive control with a copilot and/or a readonly view of your terminal with others.
 Copilots and viewers can use the client or a web-based terminal.

-NOTICE: This tool can already be quite dangerous, but it's also currently NOT using TLS.
-When the [termshare Gittip](https://www.gittip.com/termshare) reaches at least $5/week for 1 month, we'll run the service with SSL.
+The service is run by the support of the community via Gittip donations.
+[Please donate to keep termshare running and support its maintainers.](https://www.gittip.com/termshare/)

 ```
 $ termshare